amarinsam/amarinsam/README.md

 ### Hi there 👋 Thanks for stopping by!

 - 🚀 I'm the Head of Product at nTn Dining Technologies
-- 🔥 I'm looking for a superstar Senior Software Engineer to help us transform the hospitality industry in Cambodia
 - 🌱 I'm a music producer, and produced music for the 2023 SEA Games, and 2023 ASEAN Para Games.

 <!--